-(1) Requirements.
+- (1) Requirements.
 The TDC shall consist of nine (9) members who must be electors of the County.
-One (1) member shall be the Chairman of the BCC or the Chairman may designate another member of the County Commission; Two (2) members shall be elected representatives (one of which shall be from the largest municipality); Three (3) members shall be general managers or owners of tourist accommodations subject to the tourist tax; three (3) non-hotel appointees involved in the tourist industry and who have demonstrated an interest in tourist development but do not own or operate accommodations subject to the tourist tax.

-(2) Appointment Process.
+One (1) member shall be the Chairman of the BCC or the Chairman may designate another member of the County Commission; Two (2) members shall be elected representatives (one of which shall be from the largest municipality); Three (3) members shall be operators or owners of tourist accommodations subject to the tourist tax; three (3) non-hotel appointees involved in the tourist industry and who have demonstrated an interest in tourist development but do not own or operate accommodations subject to the tourist tax. - (2) Appointment Process.
 Each Commissioner shall appoint one (1) member.
-The four (4) remaining members are Board appointments.

-(3) Term of Office.
-Members of the Council will serve one (1) four-year term and will not be eligible for reappointment for one (1) year.
-A member appointed to serve out an unexpired term due to resignation or termination will be eligible to serve an additional full four-year term if appointed.
+The four (4) remaining members are Board appointments. - (3) Term of Office.
+Members of the TDC will serve four-year terms and will be immediately eligible for reappointment. - (4) Attendance.

-(4) Attendance.
 Members are expected to attend all meetings.
 Absence without TDC office notification is considered unexcused.
 Four (4) absences in a 12-month period will result in termination of member's appointment.